Corporate ethics and moral responsibility were the topics of a special meeting of the Shultz Fellows on Wednesday, April 27.

 Exploring and practicing “the best self and the common good.”

-Throughout the year, freshmen participate in the Freshman Seminars, often co-facilitated by upperclassmen.
-School-wide Dialogues in the Common Good center on themes drawn from school, local, national, or world issues, while bi-weekly class meetings feature Talks in the Common Good, personal narratives or position statements which illuminate the theme of “the common good.”
+Throughout the year, 9th grade students participate in the Seminars in the Best Self and 10th grade students participate in the Seminars in the Common Good.
+School-wide Dialogues in the Common Good center on themes drawn from school, local, national, or world issues, personal narratives or position statements which illuminate the theme of “the common good.”

 The Norton Center also actively supports and collaborates with Community Service, the Community Work Program, and the Alvord Center for Global & Environmental Studies.

 Loomis Chaffee celebrated Earth Week April 15–22 with a program of activities and events ranging from student-led panel discussions and presentations to syrup-tasting and an open-mic night.

 Loomis Chaffee students and faculty ushered in Lunar New Year with a student-led panel discussion and a celebration of food and culture.